Kokanee! These landlocked sockeye salmon are a fish of many names.

 Kokanee typically grow up to 10 to 13 inches in length in many lakes, and there often are a fair number of fish toward the longer end of that range at Meridian.

-The largest kokanee on record in Washington was caught at just 6.25 pounds in Lake Roosevelt in Central Washington, which would merely be average if it were a mature oceangoing sockeye salmon.
+The largest kokanee on record in Washington was caught at just 6.25 pounds in Lake Roosevelt in North-Central Washington, which would merely be average if it were a mature oceangoing sockeye salmon.

 More typically, kokanee catches will come in at around 1 pound or less, but occasionally running heavier.